 Charlie’s girlfriend.
 She’s a young girl who means well but comes off as kind of dumb but not dumb.
 But she cheated with a married man.

-Mildred and Charlie's daughter.
+Mildred and Charlie’s daughter.
 A victim of rape and murder.
-In her brief screen time she's shown to be a firecracker, just like Mildred.
-She's kind of whiney, and when she's told she can't take the car her immediate reaction is to call her mom a "bitch".
-Then it turned out Angela was spending time with her father without telling Mildred (which some would support and others wouldn't, but that's what makes it morally ambiguous).
-Then when Mildred talks about Charlie having beat the shit out of her the response by Angela is to say, "Which we've only got your word about."
+In her brief screen time she’s shown to be a firecracker, just like Mildred.
+She’s kind of whiney, and when she’s told she can’t take the car her immediate reaction is to call her mom the B Then it turned out Angela was spending time with her father without telling Mildred (which some would support and others wouldn’t, but that’s what makes it morally ambiguous).
+Then when Mildred talks about Charlie having beat her up the response by Angela is to say, “Which we’ve only got your word about.”
 Yeesh.
-Before storming out of the house to walk to wherever she was going, Angela declares she hopes she's raped, just so Mildred feels bad.
+Before storming out of the house to walk to wherever she was going, Angela declares she hopes she’s raped, just so Mildred feels bad.
 Definitely morally ambiguous.

 Mildred and Charlie’s son.
 Loves his mom, but also get frustrated at his mom (which is understandable).
 Defends his mom from his dad, but also goes so far as to put a knife to his dad’s throat

 Nice guy.
 Has romantic intentions towards Mildred.
 Provides an alibi for Mildred after the police department bombing.
 But he leverages that alibi into getting Mildred to go on a date with him.
 When Mildred is unhappy on the date, James makes a scene, publicly shaming Mildred.
 Sure, Mildred wasn’t a great date…but that’s who she is.
 I’m sure people would defend James’s outburst, but the morally superior thing to do would have been to just politely leave.